chenzhiliang94/BO-for-LLMs/README.md

 # Introduction
 This repository contains various toolkits to run Bayesian Optimization for various LLM applications.
 Bayesian Optimization (BO) is an iterative algorithm used to optimize black-box functions.
 These black functions have no analytical form and evaluating each function value is expensive.
 BO has become a popular method to optimize various training ingredients of LLMs.

+(Click on the "play" button in the gif top right corner to play it)
 ![eval_gsm8k_loss_but_expected](https://github.com/user-attachments/assets/55583fab-5a95-4eea-aaac-bb8ddedd9a1c)